alexwilsonii/function-health-demo/README.md

 - **Accessible & responsive** — keyboard-operable throughout, a focus-trapped create/edit dialog
   (`Esc` to close, focus restored on close), `aria-live` announcements for validation and toasts, status/priority/overdue conveyed by **text + icon, never color alone**, and a layout that reflows from ~320px to desktop.
-Built to WCAG 2.1 AA guidance (verified by keyboard walkthrough; not a full audit).

 ## What I deliberately left out — and why

-The brief rewards matching the solution to the size of the problem.
-These were considered and cut:
+The guide mentions matching the solution to the size of the problem.
+These were considered and cut at this time:

 - **Activity history, tags, bulk actions** — each is more surface area and another "claim it works end to end," with low marginal value and high risk to *finishedness*.
-(Bulk actions also hide partial-failure semantics that deserve to be done properly or not at all.) *(Comments and teams were originally on this list and have since been built.)*
+(Bulk actions also hide partial-failure semantics that deserve to be done properly or not at all.)
 - **Client-generated IDs / idempotency keys** — IDs are server-generated and the submit button is disabled while saving.
-The idempotency-key pattern is what I'd add for an offline-capable client.
+The idempotency-key pattern is what I'd add for an offline-capable client in case of potential Internet connection issues.
 - **CI/CD, Docker, deployment config, metrics/tracing/monitoring infrastructure** — explicitly not
   evaluated.
 (Security-relevant actions *are* logged via the built-in logger — see **Logging & auditability** below — but there's no metrics/tracing/dashboard stack.)
 - **Password reset / email verification, refresh tokens / token revocation** — out of scope (see the auth caveat below).
-- **Microservices / event-driven decomposition** — Function's imaging platform uses these at scale, but a single-entity task manager is one process, one DB, one deploy; splitting it would be over-engineering.
+- **Microservices / event-driven decomposition** — A single-entity task manager is one process, one DB, one deploy.
+Splitting it would be over-engineering for a task this size.
 If it grew into separate bounded contexts (tasks, teams, notifications) I'd split along those seams and introduce events for cross-context reactions.

 ## Auth, teams & access control

 - JWT issued by the API in an **httpOnly + `SameSite=Strict`** cookie (`Secure` in production; off for `http://localhost` in dev).
 Passwords hashed with **BCrypt**.
 The SPA and API are same-origin (Vite proxy in dev, `wwwroot` in prod), so `SameSite=Strict` closes the CSRF vector.
+A plain JWT isn't server-revocable before it expires; logout clears the cookie.
+Production would use short-lived access + refresh tokens, or a server-side denylist.
 - **Visibility is team-based.** Every task belongs to a team, and you can see a task only if you're a member of its team.
 Each user gets a private **Personal** team on registration, so solo use is just "a team of one."
-The original per-user **global query filter was replaced by explicit team-scoping** — a per-request `IMembership` service that the endpoints filter against (`teamIds.Contains(t.TeamId)`).
 - **Permissions:** any member can view / edit / comment / change status on a team's tasks; **only the task's creator can delete it**.
-A task you can't see returns **404** (no existence leak); a teammate who *can* see a task but isn't its creator gets **403** on delete.
-Members are added **by email** (no acceptance step yet); you can leave a team while others remain, or delete one you're the sole member of.
+A task you can't see returns **404** (no existence leak for security);
-- **Honest caveat:** a plain JWT isn't server-revocable before it expires; logout clears the cookie.
+  a teammate who *can* see a task but isn't its creator gets **403** on delete.
+Members are added **by email**;
-  Production would use short-lived access + refresh tokens, or a server-side denylist.
+  you can leave a team while others remain, or delete one you're the sole member of.

 ## Notable correctness details